ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 4. Provide a valid **IBM Cloud API key**.
    > **Note**: Enter your API key, which is required to access various services described in [Access role requirements for Power Virtual Server DR Automation](/docs/dr-automation-powervs?topic=dr-automation-powervs-iam-manage#ser-acc-role-dr-auto).
 Can ensure that the API key has the necessary permissions for proper functions.

+5. The **Location Type** field is selected by default.

-5. In the **DR location** field, select the target region for deploying the orchestrator VM.
+6. In the **DR location** field, select the target region for deploying the orchestrator VM.

-6. Select **Schematic workspace** or **Custom VPC** to manually configure the network settings for the orchestrator deployment.
+7. Select **Schematic workspace** or **Custom VPC** to manually configure the network settings for the orchestrator deployment.

    - Select the **Schematic workspace** and follow the steps: